 Zoom vs Microsoft Teams: Participant limits

 How large your group is will highly influence your decision in the Zoom vs Microsoft Teams dilemma.
-Teams used to limit you to up 300 participants per meeting, but things have changed.
-Now that number can be taken up to a whopping 10,000 if you sign up for their Office 365 E3 plan, which is also the most expensive offering.
+Teams limits you to 300 viewers per meeting, but Microsoft 365 members with an E3/E5/A3/A5 subscription can have up to 10,000 listen-only participants.
+There is also event support for up to 20,000 attendees, which is simply insane.

 Zoom vs Microsoft Teams: No account, no problem!

 Both services can generate a unique link that can be shared with others to enter a video call.
 Meeting organizers can invite anyone, regardless of whether they’re Zoom or Microsoft Teams users.
 Once in the call, users can enjoy the full set of features both services have to offer.
 This might be helpful if your co-workers don’t really want to sign up for either.

 Zoom may have a slight edge over Microsoft Teams when it comes to video calling and conferencing.
 Both include screen share, meeting recording, cloud storing, a whiteboard, file sharing, joining via call, and more.
 On top of that, Zoom can offer participant connectivity details, people counting capabilities, a more user-friendly UI, and more.

 Microsoft Teams has its strengths, though.
 While Zoom is mostly a video calling and meeting app, Microsoft Teams serves as a general chat and organization application very similar to what we see in Slack or Discord.
 In addition, it has great integration with Microsoft’s 365 apps.
 These include all-time favorites like Word, Excel, and Powerpoint.
 Collaboration between teammates is a breeze when using Microsoft Teams.
 Many companies are already using these apps, giving Microsoft a significant advantage in the Zoom vs Microsoft Teams competition.